 If you are happy with what is going to happen to your financial future, maybe because you will earn more on your new job, or your side business is stable enough that you can quit your job without hesitation, then having a career change is a good idea.
 If it is not, then you better start planning for your finances before you quit your current job.

-There is one thing you can do right now to become prepared to whatever will happen, and that is to save.
-You need to be prepared by saving money for your safety net.
-This safety net is your fund that will cover all of your living expenses for 6 month, in case you have not yet found a job yet.
+There is one thing you can do right now to become prepared for whatever will happen, and that is to save.
+First, you need to be prepared by saving money for your safety net.
+This safety net is your fund that will cover all of your living expenses for six months if you have not yet found a job yet.

 Will this career change affect your personal life?